simple-restricted-token/simple-restricted-token/eip-draft_simple_restr_token.md

 Furthermore, standards adoption amongst token issuers has the potential to evolve into a dynamic and interoperable landscape of automated compliance.

-However, the current trend of ~~proposing~~ marketing token standards as solutions for individual use-cases poses a threat to future **interoperability** within the tokenized ecosystem.

-Specifically this compromises the **usability** of security tokens and the exchanges that wish to support them.
+However, the current trend of ~~proposing~~ marketing token standards as solutions for individual use-cases poses a threat to future interoperability within the tokenized ecosystem.
+Specifically this compromises the usability of security tokens and the exchanges that wish to support them.

 It is our belief that a simplistic underlying standard, which may be easily extended for varying compliance needs, is a far more forward-thinking approach.

-This design gives **greater freedom / upgradability** to token issuers and simultaneously decreases the burden of integration for developers and exchanges.
+The following design gives greater freedom / upgradability to token issuers and simultaneously decreases the burden of integration for developers and exchanges.

 Additionally, we see fit to provide a pattern by which human-readable messages may be returned when token transfers are reverted.

-**Transparency** as to _why_ a token's transfer was reverted is of equal importance to the successful enforcement of the transfer restriction itself.
+Transparency as to _why_ a token's transfer was reverted is of equal importance to the successful enforcement of the transfer restriction itself.

-A widely adopted pattern for handling rejections and messaging within token transfers will highly convenience the exchanges, wallets, and interface builders of the future.
+A widely adopted standard for detecting restrictions and messaging errors within token transfers will highly convenience the exchanges, wallets, and issuers of the future.

 ## Specification